kara-franco/cloud-based-API/README.md

 if the database exists by opening a new window and typing mongo (this will give you all the mongo information and command explanations) then type show dbs to see the database.

 You can test the project with httpie.
-Simply follow the instructions in my testing file, URL-test.pdf.
+Simply follow the instructions in my testing file, URL-tests.pdf.